LucasHoffSchmidt/Excel_Bike_Sales_Analysis/README.md

-# Excel Bike Sales Project
+# Excel Bike Sales Analysis
 In this project we used Excel to analyse bike sales data, to determine the customers most likely to buy a bike.

 ## Quick Links